With more than 1.1 billion unique websites in the world as of 2026, itโs never been more important to stand out.

 29. The Maker Makes

 This is by far one of our favorite designs on our minimalist websites list.
 The Maker Makes is a food blog with a focus on high-quality images and detailed copy.
-If visitors are interested in any dish being shown on the home page, they can click on the image to read the full article on how to make it.
+If visitors like any dish featured on the homepage, they can simply click the image and get the complete recipe and article of how it’s made and what ingredients they’ll need.

 Simple, elegant, and to the point.
 Exactly how minimalist websites should be.